2019 Arizona Heritage Alliance Officers

 - 2014 President’s Award, Arizona Parks & Recreation Association

 - 2013 Arizona Forward Environmental Excellence Award of Merit for Environmental Stewardship (SRP Award) Central Arizona

 - 1994 The Roy Pilcher Environmental Achievement Award, Rutland County Audubon Society

 - 1992 Vermont Women Making A Difference, Castleton State College

-Bonnie Bariloa – Secretary – After working for 14 years in the Business Field as a Manager in the Data Processing Department, Bonnie returned to college at ASU receiving her Bachelor of Science Degree with a major in Urban Planning and Landscape Architecture in 1988.
+Bonnie Bariloa – Secretary, Florence – After working for 14 years in the Business Field as a Manager in the Data Processing Department, Bonnie returned to college at ASU receiving her Bachelor of Science Degree with a major in Urban Planning and Landscape Architecture in 1988.
 Her first position was Community Development Director for the Town of Florence.
 In this position she wrote several grants for streetscape projects.
 She was instrumental in helping create the design and implementation of the 27-acre Heritage Park which contains 3 ball fields, basketball courts, open space, and a skateboard facility.